 Do you want to pursue a doctorate program but cannot take standardized tests such as the GRE or the GMAT?
 Perhaps you took these tests over 5 years ago and they are no longer “valid”?
 Don’t despair.
 You have options!
-Below you will find information about Ph.D. and doctorate programs that do not require GRE or GMAT test scores for admissions.

 As always, it is better to contact the admissions office directly and make sure to get an official list of admissions requirements.